1kingsachinsingh/Team-meetup/README.md

-# Lets Meet - Meeting Planner
+# Lets Meet - MeetingRoomPlanner

 Angular is a platform that makes it easy to build applications with the web.
 Angular combines declarative templates, dependency injection, end to end tooling, and integrated best practices to solve development challenges.
 Angular empowers developers to build applications that live on the web, mobile, or the desktop

-Lets Meet is an MEAN stack based application which is used to schedule the Meetings.
+Lets Meet is an MEAN stack based application which is used to schedule the MeetingsRooms in a Building.
 There are two separate parts of the application.